richardmvb/richardmvb/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 💼 &nbsp; Fullstack Software Engineer that love web based techologies!
+- 💼 &nbsp; Fullstack Software Engineer that love web based technologies!

 <h3> 🤝🏻 Be in touch </h3>